 The ALPR is a beneficial tool and has yielded results.
-With previous models, the useful life of this equipment is approximately five to seven years.
-Although replacement is recommended in FY 2024, if the system is still functioning correctly, replacement may be deferred for another year.
+With previous models, the useful life of this equipment is approximately five years.

-Annual \$ Impact on Operating Budget Description of Operating Budget Impact None with extended warranty \$1,000/year to continue annual maintenance after warranty period
+Annual \$ Impact on Operating Budget Description of Operating Budget Impact None with extended warranty \$2,500/year annual maintenance/licensing

-This project will be deferred from FY 2023 to FY 2024.
+This project was deferred from FY 2023 to FY 2024.